 We often hear about the importance of exercise, but the benefits go beyond what we can see on the outside.
 There are many physical and mental health benefits of exercising.
 One of those benefits is increased life expectancy.

 An elderly person who doesn’t exercise will have a much lower chance of living to be 85 years old than someone who exercises regularly.
 For example, in Japan, people who exercise have a life expectancy of around six years greater than those who do not.
 However, it’s understandable that some seniors might not want to exercise, especially if they have bowel or incontinence issues.
-Fortunately, there are incontinence products such as adult diapers for men and incontinence pads for women, so they don’t have to worry while they are exercising.
+Fortunately, there are incontinence products such as adult diapers for men, incontinence pads for women, bladder support, and even options for urinary catheter for men , so they don’t have to worry while exercising.